DETAILED ACTION

 With respect to claim 12, Kim teaches (In Figs 1, 2, 4, and 18) a solid state drive (10) adapted for rack-mounting in an electronic equipment rack (1200, see Fig 18), in which the SSD is configured for slideable mounting within an SSD-receiving volume in the rack (See Fig 18, the SSD’s (10) are slid into 1200), the SSD comprising: a printed circuit board (120); a plurality of heat-producing semiconductors (131, 133, 135, 137) disposed on the printed circuit board, the semiconductors including NAND flash memory (¶ 0040); a heat spreader (111, 112), the heat spreader being in thermal contact with one or more of the heat-producing semiconductors (See Fig 4), the heat spreader including an externally-facing thermal interface (See Fig 4); a connector (161) providing electrical connections to the printed circuit board and having a mateable portion for removable engagement with a corresponding rack-mounted connector (1210, see Fig 18).

-Kim fails to specifically teach or suggest a user-operable latching mechanism that is operable to apply force to an opposing surface in the rack to cause sliding motion of the SSD within the rack to seat the mateable portion of the connector with the rack-mounted connector to establish power and data circuits to the printed circuit board, wherein the thermal interface of the heat spreader provides a thermal conduction path for the heat-producing semiconductors to an external liquid-cooled coldplate that is disposed in the rack when the corresponding connectors of the SSD and rack are seated.
+Kim fails to specifically teach or suggest a user-operable latching mechanism that is operable to apply force to an opposing surface in the rack to cause sliding motion of the SSD within the rack to seat the mateable portion of the connector with the rack-mounted connector, and to establish power and data circuits to the printed circuit board, when seated, wherein the thermal interface of the heat spreader provides a thermal conduction path for the heat-producing semiconductors to an external liquid-cooled coldplate that is disposed in the rack when the corresponding connectors of the SSD and rack are seated.

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Schroeder with that of Kim, such that, Kim includes a user-operable latching mechanism that is operable to apply force to an opposing surface in the rack to cause sliding motion of the SSD within the rack to seat the mateable portion of the connector with the rack-mounted connector to establish power and data circuits to the printed circuit board, as taught by Schroeder, since doing so would allow for secure mechanical and electrical attachment of the SSD within the rack of Kim.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Schroeder with that of Kim, such that, Kim includes a user-operable latching mechanism that is operable to apply force to an opposing surface in the rack to cause sliding motion of the SSD within the rack to seat the mateable portion of the connector with the rack-mounted connector, and to establish power and data circuits to the printed circuit board, when seated, as taught by Schroeder, since doing so would allow for secure mechanical and electrical attachment of the SSD within the rack of Kim.

 With respect to the limitations regarding the thermal interface of the heat spreader provides a thermal conduction path for the heat-producing semiconductors to an external liquid-cooled coldplate that is disposed in the rack when the corresponding connectors of the SSD and rack are seated,